 In this post we look at communication, and focus on a few common mistakes.

 1. Communicating in writing instead of face-to-face

-All to often the easy decision is taken, to communicate via email rather than face-to-face.
+All too often the easy decision is taken, to communicate via email rather than face-to-face.
 Written communication is perfect for short, clear messages that do not involve complexity.
-Unfortunately misunderstandings and disagreements can be created by relying on written communication as the only vehicle for communication.
+Unfortunately, misunderstandings and disagreements can be created by relying on written communication as the only vehicle for communication.

 3. Only communicating at the status meeting

 Don’t wait for or rely on your status meetings to be the main communication channel to your team.
 Focus on the status meetings being short and with a clear purpose, highlighting any barriers to progress and agreeing the approach to overcome the barriers.
 The optimum way to engage with team members outside of your status meetings is to engage each team member in one-to-one sessions.
 This will allow you to focus on the team member and their needs, not just what you need from them.